API: Experiment

 Overview

-The concept of an “Experiment” in RapidFire AI helps organize and streamline your AI experimentation.
+An “Experiment” is the central concept in RapidFire AI to organize and streamline your multi-config AI experimentation.

 Every experiment must have a unique user-given name that is used to collate plots on the ML metrics dashboard and for saving its artifacts.
 If you (mistakenly) reuse a previous experiment name, RapidFire AI will append a suffix akin to what filesystems do.